Free boundary problems involving singular weights

 In this paper we initiate the investigation of free boundary minimization problems ruled by general singular operators with $A_2$ weights.
 We show existence, boundedness and continuity of minimizers.
 The key novelty is a sharp $C^{1+\gamma}$ regularity result for solutions at their singular free boundary points.
 We also show a corresponding non-degeneracy estimate.

 {\bf Aknowledgement:} The authors would like to thank the hospitality of the Univ.
-Federal do Ceara in Fortaleza, where this work initiated, and the Brazilian-French Network in Mathematics as well.
-This work was also supported by the projects ANR-12-BS01-0007 OPTIFORM financed by the French Agence Nationale de la Recherche (ANR) and the Brazilian National Council for Scientific and Technological Development,CNPq, under MCTI/CNPQ/Universal 14/2014 - Faixa C project No 441632/2014-9.
+Federal do Ceara in Fortaleza, where this work was initiated, and the Brazilian-French Network in Mathematics as well.
+This work was also supported by the projects ANR-18-CE40-0013 SHAPO financed by the French Agence Nationale de la Recherche (ANR) and the Brazilian National Council for Scientific and Technological Development,CNPq, under MCTI/CNPQ/Universal 14/2014 - Faixa C project No 441632/2014-9.
+Y.S. would like to thank the Simons foundation.